US Business News

 Photo Credit: Unsplash.com

-An apparel brand preparing for its spring collection had to delay production after new tariffs were announced on imported fabrics.
-The company scrambled to find alternative suppliers and redesign several items to meet cost targets.
-The delay disrupted marketing timelines and strained relationships with retail partners.
+An apparel company, for instance, was forced to delay production after new tariffs were introduced on imported fabrics.
+The sudden increase in costs forced the company to scramble for alternative suppliers, which disrupted production schedules and strained relationships with retail partners.

 Alex Sattley: Turning Hustle Into Legacy — A Blueprint for Building, Teaching, and Thriving